-Generic Name: estradiol topical (for use on skin) (ess tra DYE ol TOP ik al)
+Generic Name: estradiol topical (for use on skin) (ESS tra DYE ol TOP ik al)

 Estradiol is a form of estrogen, a female sex hormone that regulates many processes in the body.

-Estradiol topical may also be used for purposes not listed in this medication guide.
+EstroGel Pump may also be used for purposes not listed in this medication guide.

 Do not use if you are pregnant.

 Estradiol may increase your risk of developing a condition that may lead to uterine cancer.
-Call your doctor at once if you have any unusual vaginal bleeding while using this medicine.
+Report any unusual vaginal bleeding right away.

-abnormal vaginal bleeding that has not been checked by a doctor;
+unusual vaginal bleeding that has not been checked by a doctor;

-a history of heart attack, stroke, or blood clot (especially in your lung or your lower body);
+a history of heart attack, stroke, or blood clot;

-Estradiol will not prevent heart disease, heart attack, stroke, breast cancer, or dementia, and may actually increase your risk of developing these conditions.
-Estradiol may also increase your risk of uterine or ovarian cancer.
-Talk with your doctor about your individual risks.
+Estradiol should not be used to prevent heart disease, stroke, or dementia, because this medicine may actually increase your risk of developing these conditions.

 epilepsy or other seizure disorder;